kevinfalting/kevinfalting.github.io/fail-safely.md

 }
 ```

-While this is _better_, we're still _implicitly_ denying any other type, but we're talking about a known set of values here.
+While this is _better_, we're still _implicitly_ denying all other states.
 The best thing to do would be to exhaustively handle every related state, _explicitly_ allowing or denying each one, and by doing so, protecting against that future new state with a default deny.

 ```go
 switch user.State {